 PRP Facials Explained: The Science Behind the Vampire Facial

 A patient sat down in my office last month, pulled up a photo on her phone of a celebrity with red streaks all over her face, and asked me point blank: "Is that what you're going to do to me?"
 She'd seen the "vampire facial" splashed across her feed, and honestly, she looked a little terrified.
 I get it.
 The images are dramatic.
 The nickname is worse.
 But once I walked her through what's actually happening under that red mask, her whole posture changed.
-That's the thing about PRP facials.
-The marketing has run so far ahead of the medicine that most people have no idea what they're signing up for.
+She booked a series that afternoon.

 By Dr. Farhan Abdullah, DO | Medical Director, Magnolia Functional Wellness | Southlake, TX